yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 expressiveness of the vertical LLM.
 Thus the data used for building the LLM is crucial to the ServSoft system.

-As for the other components in the Service-as-a-software system, data plays the critical role as in the conventional data applications.
+As for the other components in the ServSoft system, data plays the critical role as in the conventional data applications.
 More can be found in the [references](#references), particularly the book of [Designing Data-Intensive
 Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems](https://books.google.com.sg/books/about/Designing_Data_intensive_Applications.html?id=BM7woQEACAAJ&redir_esc=y).